sasjs/fileuploader/README.md

 The file is sent to SAS where the path is verified, the file is written, and a directory listing is returned.

 If the file is greater than 5mb it is sent to SAS in chunks, with a progress bar displayed.
+A video demonstrating this process is available here:  https://www.youtube.com/watch?v=rf9myXovrsk

 ![screenshot of sasjs file uploader](https://i.imgur.com/alHXcTK.png)